cam8240/projects/README.md

 2. **Linux Kernel**: Needs a Linux environment, GCC, and QEMU for x86 emulation.
 3. **Hardware Game**: Requires an FPGA board (e.g., DE10-Nano) and Quartus or Vivado for synthesis.
 4. **Crypto Market Data**: Requires WSL or Linux, libwebsockets, AWS credentials, and Node.js for the front end.
+5. **AI Projects**: Requires Python 3, NumPy, PyTorch, and optionally scikit-learn for ML-based assignments.

 ## Usage
 - **RISC-V Processor**: Run simulations or synthesize to test processor performance with provided test benches.
 - **Linux Kernel**: Compile and boot in QEMU to interact with the custom OS and terminals.
 - **Hardware Game**: Deploy to an FPGA to play the game via hardware inputs and display.
 - **Crypto Market Data**: Launch backend collectors with C or Python, store and stream data to AWS, and access the public UI via browser.
+- **AI Projects**: Run individual scripts for model training, evaluation, or planning depending on the assignment context.

 Refer to each project’s `docs/` folder for detailed usage instructions.